konacurrents/SemanticMarkerAPI/README.md

 > [!CAUTION]
 > **SMART Buttons** can be **run** by anyone but the internal IoT  messages only work with valid user credentials (username, password).
-> The results will be calls to the other **Semantic Marker&trade;** API's after substituting those query parameters.
+> The results will be calls to the other **Semantic Marker&reg;** API's after substituting those query parameters.
 Also with **inheritance** the same SMART Button can include extended user specific values. **Inheritance** requires a user unique **uuid** but the same **flow**.

-# Semantic Marker&trade; Registry
+# Semantic Marker&reg; Registry

-The results of these REST calls are secure JSON database entries in the Semantic Marker&trade; registry, as shown in this image.
+The results of these REST calls are secure JSON database entries in the Semantic Marker&reg; registry, as shown in this image.
 ![Semantic Marker Registry](images/SemanticMarkerRegistry.png)

 ------------------------------------------------------------------------------------------